Skip to main content

 info

-See our dedicated guide to find additional information on critical assets.
+See our dedicated guide to find additional information on smart classes.

 Quick Filter All Assets

-Assets are organized into the categories you see listed in the left pane of the Asset landing page.
-Click any of those categories to bring the category into focus in the middle pane.
+Assets are organized into the categories you see listed in the left panel of the Asset landing page.
+Click any of those categories to bring the category into focus.
 These categories are:

 • Applications & Services